Asian immigration to Australia: Malay immigration to Australia

 Malay labourers were brought to Australia to work in the copra, sugarcane, pearl diving, and trepang industries.
 The Cocos Islands saw the arrival of Malays as slaves under Alexander Hare in 1826, but they were later employed as coconut harvesters for copra.
-Ajoup, a 22-year-old Malay convict, may have been the first Malay immigrant to Australia, arriving in Sydney on January 11, 1837.
+Ajoup, a 22-year-old Malay convict, may have been the first Malay immigrant to Australia, arriving in Sydney on 11 January 1837.
 Ajoup was sentenced in Cape Town, South Africa, to 14 years transportation to New South Wales, and received his ticket of leave (i.e. his freedom) in the colony in 1843.

-Indentured Labour, 1848-1853
+Indentured Labour, 1848–1853

 Chinese Immigrants

 Between 1848 and 1853, over 3,000 Chinese workers on labour contracts arrived in Sydney for employment in the New South Wales countryside.
 There was resistance to this cheap labour due to racist opposition towards the ethnicity of the Chinese immigrants.
 Some Chinese immigrants stayed for the duration of their contracts and then returned home, but there is evidence that others spent the rest of their lives in New South Wales, marrying and starting families.
-The British government often overruled attempts by the Australian colonies to exclude Chinese immigration in order to avoid upsetting the Qing dynasty.
+The British government often overruled attempts by the Australian colonies to exclude Chinese immigration to avoid upsetting the Qing dynasty.